AIGAdc/dcdesignweek.org/index.markdown

 ghostnote-body: Big thanks to the Ghost Note Agency for developing the DCDW 2021 brand!
 Ghost Note Agency is a creative agency born and based in the District of Columbia.
 show-ghostnote-image: true
 ghostnote-image: /uploads/image-ghost.png
-ghostnote-imageAlt: Provide Image Alt
+ghostnote-imageAlt: Collage made up of yellow and red abstract shapes, transparent tape and a sticker that says 2019, flanking a black abstract shape with the Ghost Note Agency logo.
-ghostnote-button-label: Visit Site
+ghostnote-button-label: Ghostnote's Website
 ghostnote-button-url: https://www.ghostnoteagency.com/
 ghostnote-button-is-external-url: true
-ghostnote-button-aria: Visit Ghostnote's Website
+ghostnote-button-aria:

 sponsors-header: Sponsors and Partners
 sponsors-body: DC Design Week wouldn’t be the same without you.
 Thank you for your support.